Understanding the Scoville Scale

 POBLANO (1000 - 1500 SHU)

-A true staple, the poblano is the most ubiquitous chili in Mexican cuisine, taking its name from its homeland of Pueblo.
+A true staple, the poblano is the most ubiquitous chile in Mexican cuisine, taking its name from its homeland of Pueblo.
 It is most commonly roasted and cut into strips called rajas and used as a filling for everything from tamales to enchiladas.
 They can be left whole and stuffed to make chiles rellenos or dried to become anchos, which can be ground into powders or toasted and rehydrated to make sauces like the popular mole poblano.

 JALAPENO (1,000 - 20,000 SHU)

-The state pepper of Texas, the noble jalapeño is likely the only chili to have flown in outer space.
+The state pepper of Texas, the noble jalapeño is likely the only chile to have flown in outer space.
 This medium-spicy pepper is often sliced fresh, pickled or grilled (stuffed with cheese and wrapped in bacon, of course), forming the crux of Tex-Mex cuisine.
 When smoke-dried, they are known as chipotle peppers.

 BIRD’S EYE CHILI (100,000 - 225,000 SHU)

-Sometimes called a Thai chili, this tiny powerhouse is what heats up the spiciest dishes of Southeast Asia.
+Sometimes called a Thai chile, this tiny powerhouse is what heats up the spiciest dishes of Southeast Asia.
 It is common in curries and condiments like sambal or used to spice up Vietnamese soups and stir-fries.

 DATIL (100,000-300,000 SHU)